spinnylights/vulkan-notes/vulkan_notes.md

 `floatBitsToInt()` and `intBitsToFloat()`.
-These convert between a `float` and an `int` or `uint` value corresponding to its underlying representation (IEEE floats always have a sign bit so the choice of integral type is more-or-less immaterial).
+These convert between a `float` and an `int` or `uint` value corresponding to its underlying representation (IEEE floats always have a sign bit so the choice of integer type is more-or-less immaterial).
 If a value corresponding to a NaN is passed into `intBitsToFloat()` the result is undefined.